-We are selling 5,000,000 shares of common stock.
 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of the common stock is expected to be between \$14.00 and \$16.00 per share.
 We have been approved to list our common stock on The NASDAQ Global Market under the symbol "SCOR."

-The underwriters have an option to purchase a maximum of 750,000 additional shares from the selling stockholders to cover over-allotments of shares.
+We are selling 5,000,000 shares of common stock and selling stockholders are selling 300,000 shares of common stock.
+The underwriters have an option to purchase a maximum of 795,000 additional shares from selling stockholders to cover over-allotments of shares.
 The underwriters can exercise this right at any time within 30 days from the date of this prospectus.
 We will not receive any of the proceeds from the shares of common stock sold by the selling stockholders.